pggalaviz/pggalaviz/_posts/2019-12-13-elixir-releases-with-multi-stage-docker-builds.md

 ```

 This will generate some files in the `rel` folder (more on these later).
 Now we
-should configure our relesase, to do this, create a `config/releases.exs` file inside
+should configure our release, to do this, create a `config/releases.exs` file,
-the `config` folder, this file an path is the default and will include its own
+this file an path is the default and will include its own runtime configuration.
-runtime configuration.
 Add the following to this file:

 ```elixir
 # exrelease/config/releases.exs